Patrick A. Testa

 -

-"National Identity, Public Goods, and Modern Economic Development" (with Stergios Skaperdas), Revise & Resubmit at the Journal of Comparative Economics.
+"National Identity, Public Goods, and Modern Economic Development," Journal of Comparative Economics, 2025, (with Stergios Skaperdas).

 -